kalaksi/docker-midnight-commander/README.md

 ### Development
 #### Design Goals
+### Design Goals
 - Never run as root unless necessary.
+- Use only official base images.
+- Provide an example ```docker-compose.yml``` that also shows what CAPabilities can be dropped.
 - No static default passwords.
 That would make the container insecure by default.
-- Use only official base images.
-- Provide an example ```docker-compose.yml``` that also shows what CAPabilities can be dropped.
+- Handle signals properly.
+- Simple and minimal: try to keep everything in the Dockerfile if reasonable.
 - Offer versioned tags for stability.
-- Try to keep everything in the Dockerfile (if reasonable, considering line count and readability).
 - Don't restrict configuration possibilities: provide a way to use native config files for the containerized application.
-- Handle signals properly.

 #### Contributing
 See the repository on <https://github.com/kalaksi/docker-midnight-commander>.